LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

 Categories of Errors
 ====================

-It is useful to distinguish between categories of errors in order to identify and fix them more quickly.
-Each category of error manifests itself in a different way, and different strategies may be more useful for certain categories of errors.
+It is useful to distinguish between categories of errors in order to quickly identify and fix them.
+Each category manifests itself in a different way, and some strategies may be more useful for certain types of errors.

 Stages of JavaScript Execution
 ------------------------------